angela-d/prtg-zendesk-webhook/README.md

 ## Customizing
 If you'd like to add additional verbiage to your tickets, you can call [additional parameters](https://kb.paessler.com/en/topic/373-what-placeholders-can-i-use-with-prtg) in similar fashion to the existing parameters.

+If you prefer to use password authentication with Zendesk instead of token auth, simply remove '/token' from the username.

 ### License
 Tietze's release is unlicensed/public domain; my changes are licensed under GPL2